Monument Mountain Hike in Great Barrington, MA: Trails, Parking, Views & Local Tips

 By the end, you’ll have a practical, full-day itinerary for a safe and scenic adventure in the Berkshires.

-Monument Mountain Quick Tips
+Monument Mountain Loop Hike: Quick Tips & Key Info

 Loop: Mohican → Peeskawso → Hickey (~2.5–3 miles)